 - Academic resilience

-Students who are engaged in the school achieve greater academic success.
-Furthermore, another noteworthy benefit is that students who exhibit strong student engagement are less likely to fall victim to potential adolescent trouble, which is often related to drop out risk.
+Students who are engaged in school achieve greater academic success.
+Furthermore, another noteworthy benefit is that students who exhibit strong student engagement are less likely to fall victim to potential adolescent trouble, which is often related to drop-out risk.

 While there are multiple definitions of student engagement that have each seen their own retooling through time, there is common ground regarding its importance in education.
 Consistent student engagement is key to student success inside of the classroom and beyond.